WORLD HEALTH ORGANIZATION FOOD AND AGRICULTURE ORGANIZATION

 precautions described above in 4.1.3 under "Mixers and

-4.1.5 Other populations likely to be affected - With good agricultural
+4.1.5 Other populations likely to be affected - With good application

 practice subject to 4.2 below, other populations should not be

 4.2 ENTRY OF PERSONS INTO TREATED AREAS - Unprotected persons should